Bolsey ‘Model C’

 Bolsey also comes with a small rangefinder and composition windows on the top-right of the camera back.
 The leftmost peephole is an old-school rangefinder device that instead of a patch, splits the image horizontally that you’ll need to align with your focus tab to set the correct distance to your object.
 The rangefinder is not suitable for composition; thus you’ll need to shift your eye to the rightmost little hole to preview the active scene as seen by Bolsey’s lens.
 Unfortunately, the composition window has no parallax markings so you’ll need to be aware of that if shooting your subjects up-close.

 A word on a few features you’ll probably never use.
 The film type/speed reminder ring below the “REWIND” knob; not the best tool in 2021, considering that it maxes out at ISO100 and is just as painful to maneuver as the frame counter.
-The flashgun ports, opposite of the rangefinder window.
+The flashgun ports are located on the opposite side of the rangefinder window.
 The depth of field calculator on the back plate — beautiful, confusing, and unnecessary.
 And the large strap lug screws on both sides of the camera: for when you can find matching strap lugs — I couldn’t.
 This camera does come with a tripod hole as well, though I typically avoid using one myself.

 Wollensak lens and image quality.